mathieuancelin/elem-simple/readme.md

 * `Elem.predicate` returns the object passed a second param if the predicate passed as first param is true
 * `Elem.predicate` first param can be a function
 * `Elem` can render `SVG` nodes
+* if you pass an `attributes` object on an HTML element, all the values of the object will be directly set on the actual DOM node.
+Works for stuff like `innerHTML`, `indeterminate`, etc ...